When writing your LinkedIn Experience there are two different types of entry.

 Completing this section well has the potential to change the dynamics of the business relationship and its ultimate success.

 And don’t forget, often it won’t be your prospect who reads it, but rather the friends and family that surround them.
-You may have won a new sale in person, meeting face-to-face, but you have to still account for the people that surround your prospect and advise them.
+You may have won a new sale in person, meeting face-to-face or over the phone, but you have to still account for the people that surround your prospect and advise them.
 Your LinkedIn Profile can go a long way to convincing them that the person they care about has made the right decision.

 The method for writing the Experience Entry for your current position, the role for which you want attention and to win sales, however, differs to this advice.
 Click here to find out how to write the experience entry for your current position.